Skip to main content

 Required Documents

-• Completed Group Life and/or Accidental Death Claim form (Form CL-1091)
+• Employer's Statement from the Group Life and/or Accidental Death Claim form (CL-1091), completed by the employer

 • Government-issued ID for the beneficiary

-• Trust documents and trustee ID (if trust is the beneficiary)
+• Trust documentation and trustee ID if a trust is the beneficiary; adult-representative details if a beneficiary is a minor

-Unum requires several documents to process a claim, including Completed Group Life and/or Accidental Death Claim form (Form CL-1091), Certified copy of the death certificate, and Government-issued ID for the beneficiary, and additional documentation depending on the account type.
+Unum requires several documents to process a claim, including Employer's Statement from the Group Life and/or Accidental Death Claim form (CL-1091), completed by the employer, Copy of the certified death certificate (CL-1091 states a photocopy or fax is acceptable), and Copy of the original enrollment, current enrollment, and any coverage changes (electronic verification acceptable), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

 Frequently asked questions

 When the deceased had multiple Unum policies, some may need separate claims while others can be handled together.
-The Claims can clarify what's needed for each account type.
+The Unum Portability and Conversion Unit can clarify what's needed for each account type.

 Unum